kamel-usp/pages/learn_dpasp.md

 4. ...query for joints and conditionals;
 5. ...learn the parameters of dPASP programs from data.

+This tutorial is best followed by a hands-on approach, where examples are implemented and tested.
+This requires having access to a working version of the dPASP system.
+The next section describe how to install the system on your computer in detail.
-If you have not yet installed dPASP in your machine, the following section should describe the process in detail.
-Otherwise, you may [skip it](#uncertain-knowledge-as-programs).
+If you already have access to the system, you may [skip it](#uncertain-knowledge-as-programs).

 ### Installation